 Since the beginning of time (i.e. August 6, 1991), web designers and developers have been working to perfect the process of creating websites.
-It’s a process that’s never complete because things keep changing in digital design (fortunately for the better!).
-When it comes to designing for digital, we have a lot of things to take into consideration: planning, architecture, design, development, front-end coding, testing, and deployment.
-The general process many web design firms use goes something like this:
+It’s a process that’s never complete because things keep changing in digital communications.
+When it comes to nonprofits looking to deliver engaging digital experiences that involve large volumes of content, there are a lot of things we must take into consideration: planning, architecture, design, development, front-end coding, testing, and deployment.
+And the more content-heavy a nonprofit’s website, the more difficult this can be.
+The general process many web design firms have traditionally used goes something like this:

 This approach may work well for certain kinds of projects, but when it comes to large, content-heavy websites with a large number of page types and content types, there is room for improvement.
 Over the years, a lot has been written about “Content First” approaches to site development (Luke Wroblewski, Jeffrey Zeldman, Georgy Cohen), especially in the age of responsive design.
 These ideas are all well and good, but in the real world, having content developed before initiating the site build isn’t usually realistic.
 However, we can (and should!) include content in the process sooner and more often than often is the case.
 This is exactly the kind of thinking that goes into developing content strategy for websites.